sofiyakamalova/sofiyakamalova/README.md

 # Sofiya Kamalova 🦉
-## Mobile Flutter Developer and UI Designer
+## Mobile Flutter Developer and UI/UX Designer

 My name is Sofiya and  I'm from Kazakhstan🇰🇿.
 I'm glad to see you in my profile☺️.
 My speciality is Mobile Flutter Developer📱.
 I develop mobile applications and also create a beautiful and convenient 🎨user interface using Flutter&Dart.
-### SKILLS : DART&FLUTTER / JAVA / PYTHON / HTML&CSS

 - 🌱 I’m currently learning Flutter/Dart